iotaledger/iota-wiki/internal/participate/contribute-to-wiki/for_tws/mechanics.md

 > The iota.rs library connects to a node.
 A node could be a Bee node or a Hornet node, but iota.rs handles both the same way.
 Bee is written in Rust, and Hornet is written in Go.

 This case overrides other guidelines.

+## Punctuation

+Use the American English punctuation.

+Use serial commas:

+> Lock, stock, and barrel.

+Reserve exclamation marks only for special occasions.

+Unwrap text out of parentheses, especially if that text is lengthy, as they branch the thought in two different directions.

+> It makes no difference if you connect to a Hornet node (that are written by the community in Go) or a Bee node, as they are functionally equivalent.
+>
+> It makes no difference if you connect to a Hornet or a Bee node, as they are functionally equivalent.
+Hornet is written by community in Go…

+### Typography

+Type em-dash ("—") and ellipsis ("…") with the designated symbols, not as a single or double en-dash ("-", "--") or a triple dot ("..."):

+> Somehow this invaluable tool is widely regarded as not quite proper — a bumpkin at the genteel dinner table of good English.
+>
+> *On Writing Well by William Zinsser*

 ## Quotes